Sign-up for the latest Lookout news and threat research

 03:40

-I think, yeah, we all remember that from desktops, let's be honest with email, with attachments, and that you receive infected files via email.
-And that's pretty similar, or actually how it's done on a mobile device is that what we've seen is that although the the mobile operating system has been locked down, and that's every mobile device in an application runs in a sandbox environment, we've seen a lot of infections in the mobile applications.
+I think, yeah, we all remember that from desktops.
+Let's be honest that, with email, with attachments, you receive infected files via email.
+And that's pretty similar.
+Or, actually how it's done on a mobile device is that… what we've seen is that, although the mobile operating system has been locked down, every mobile device in an application runs in a sandbox environment.
+We've seen a lot of infections in the mobile applications.

 Hank Schless 04:12

-Just to take a quick step back here.
-And Victoria, I'll pose this question to you first, can you kind of for people who are less familiar with mobile than we are?
-Talk a little bit about what mobile a mobile device manager MDM is, and why it's why it's part of this whole conversation?
+Just to take a quick step back here, and Victoria, I'll pose this question to you first.
+Can you kind of, for people who are less familiar with mobile than we are, talk a little bit about what mobile device manager, MDM, is and why it's part of this whole conversation?

 Victoria 04:29

 Sure.
 So mobile device management or manager, it's for understanding what is in my fleet of mobile devices.
-They then will push a mobile further an MDM profile directly to that device.
+They then will push an MDM profile directly to that device.
 And that profile allows them some level of control over the device from a management perspective.
-It's essentially a glorified asset tracker, with the ability to manage to the device to certain levels depend on depending on how they did Scientists use it for their good tool to have for mobility architecture, which is not a security tool.
-And it's very much a tracking, onboarding and management tool for these devices.
+It's essentially a glorified asset tracker, with the ability to manage the device to certain levels, depending on how they did.
+Scientists use it.
+It’s a good tool to have for mobility architecture, which is not a security tool.
+And it's very much a tracking, onboarding, and management tool for these devices.

 Hank Schless 05:11